-Enables women religious to be rooted in their own culture and to cross over to other cultures with respect and sensitivity, while deepening skills for religious community.
+Enables religious men and women to be rooted in their own culture and to cross over to other cultures with respect and sensitivity, while deepening skills for religious community.

-...we meet with friendliness and goodwill those among whom we announce the gospel growing into their historical situation, customs and mentality...we make every effort to master the Language of the people and become familiar with their history and culture.
+...we meet with friendliness and goodwill those among whom we announce the gospel, growing into their historical situation, customs and mentality...we make every effort to master the language of the people and become familiar with their history and culture.
 Following the principles of the gospel, we respect the customs and habits of the people among whom we work, avoiding every derogatory criticism and comparison.
 (SVD Constitutions, 120.1 and 2)

-The Religious Formation Program invites the religious sister to develop the skills and abilities vital for crossing over to other cultures and for ministering in a multicultural church.
-The Program first enables her to grow in appreciation of her own culture and to learn about and appreciate other cultures.
-It then enables her to develop the ability to challenge and critique her own and other cultures, even as she grows in awareness and respect for those cultures.
-The Program invites the religious sister to continually deepen her commitment to life in religious community through actively building up the community and accepting support from others.
+The Religious Formation Program invites the religious men and women to develop the skills and abilities vital for crossing over to other cultures and for ministering in a multicultural church.
+The Program first enables them to grow in appreciation of their own culture and to learn about and appreciate other cultures.
+It then enables them to develop the ability to challenge and critique their own and other cultures, even as they grow in awareness and respect for those cultures.
+The Program invites the religious men and women to continually deepen their commitment to life in religious community through actively building up the community and accepting support from others.
 The life of study, work, and worship within the College's intercultural and religious environment provides opportunity for developing this commitment.